els-lartee/Group-16-Final-Project/README.md

 ## Live Detection
 The model is tested live using a webcam to ensure it accurately recognizes and translates sign language gestures into text and voice.

-## link to the video

 ## Conclusion
-This project demonstrates the potential of using YOLOv8 for real-time sign language recognition and translation, this can aid  communication for individuals using sign language.
-Future enhancements and wider accessibility can improve its impact and usability.
+This project demonstrates the potential of using YOLOv8 for real-time sign language recognition and translation, and this can improve  communication for individuals using sign language as their only means of communicating.
+Thank you.

 ---